-A guide or porter is a must for trekking in the Manaslu region is a must.
+A guide or porter is a must for trekking in the Manaslu region.

-Guides are key to your safety during the trek.
+Guides are crucial to your safety during the trek.
 So, it is better to hire a licensed trekking guide for trekking in Nepal.
-He will take you through the safest route, give you information about the area, and also help you find the accommodation at the best price.
+He will take you through the safest route, give you information about the area, and help you find the accommodation at the best price.

 Likewise, having a porter will help you carry your luggage throughout the trek.
-So, you can have an easy walk without having to worry about your luggage.
+So, you can have a leisurely walk without worrying about your luggage.

-The guide will charge you around 25$ to 35$ per day including their accommodation, food as well as insurance.
+The guide will charge you around 25$ to 35$ per day, including their accommodation, food, and insurance.
 And 15$-20$ per day for the porter.
 A similar charge will be taken by a porter cum guide.